octokit/octokit.js/README.md

 ## Preview APIs

-Some APIs are in a preview period and require a custom `Accept` header.
-See [examples/getReactionsForIssue.js](https://github.com/mikedeboer/node-github/blob/master/examples/getReactionsForIssue.js) for an example.
+Accept headers for the preview APIs should be taken care of behind the scenes, but in the event a preview endpoint isn't working, see [here](https://github.com/mikedeboer/node-github/blob/master/examples/getReactionsForIssue.js) for an example on how to add the required custom accept header.

 For updates on endpoints under preview, see https://developer.github.com/changes/.

 | Preview API         | Accept header val                               |